 Can I plant my seed kit in pots?
 YES!
 All of our seeds are suited for Urban Gardens (raised beds/pots) and Sub-Urban Gardens (traditional rows planted in the ground) When planting in raised beds or pots your plants will require more water and regular applications of organic nutrients like compost, worm castings, liquid kelp, seaweed or similar.

 I know what Organic and Non-GMO mean, but what does "Untreated Seeds" mean?
-Sometimes seeds can be treated with chemicals including pesticides, fungicides, etc that can prolong their storage and prevent some diseases.
+Sometimes seeds can be treated with chemicals including pesticides, fungicides, etc that can prolong their storage and prevent some fungal diseases.
 Unless treated with organic compounds these treatments compromise organic status.
 Garden Outside The Box only sells seeds that are 100% untreated, USDA Organic and Non-GMO.

 Are the seed kits for outside growing only or can you grow them inside?
 We do recommend outdoor sowing and growing unless noted on the instructions.
 If you choose many of our seeds can be started indoors using grow lights, florescent hood lights, or a bright sunny window, especially if you live in short season colder climates and want to give your plants a head start.
 Seedlings started inside will eventually have to be brought outside.
 Typically windows filter much of the sunlight needed for proper growing therefore to ensure success we recommend planting outdoors.